 Post Traumatic Stress Disorder (PTSD) can develop after one event or multiple events that result in psychological trauma, such as disasters, military combat, threat of death, physical harm, or sexual and emotional abuse.
 The trauma may be re-experienced with nightmares, flashbacks or intrusive memories.
 Hyper vigilance and anger occur easily.
 PTSD severely affects ability to cope with life, and may interfere with relationships or career.

 People with Social Anxiety Disorder have overwhelming anxiety about everyday social situations fear they will be harshly judged by others or do something embarrassing.
-Anxiety symptoms can occur with only one type of situation or may be so severe that symptoms pop up any time they are around other people.
-Many athletes, musicians, and actors who perform well during practice can suffer from Performance Anxiety, afraid that they will fail in front of others, freeze up, or have stage fright.
+Symptoms can occur with only one type of situation or may be so severe that symptoms pop up any time they are around other people.
+Many athletes, musicians, and actors who perform well during practice can suffer from Performance Anxiety; afraid that they will fail in front of others, freeze up, or have stage fright.

 The psychologist, counselors, and therapists at Birmingham Anxiety and Trauma Therapy frequently use Cognitive Behavior Therapy (CBT) to treat anxiety, which has been the most reliable and efficient treatment to date.
-In this type of anxiety therapy, patients identify negative patterns of thinking and learn to develop more realistic and empowering thoughts.
-Other anxiety treatments include:
+In this type of therapy, patients identify negative patterns of thinking, and learn to develop more realistic and empowering thoughts.
+Other treatments include: